 To put things into perspective, Redcloak had used every spell and tactic to find out the secret he thought O-Chul knew, but it all resulted in proof that O-Chul didn't know what Redcloak wanted (He really didn't).
 Redcloak states that this can't be logical, and so tells O-Chul that he must have some secret ability that prevents certain information from being discovered.
 And the entire time Redcloak is dangling the prisoners, O-Chul says he would gladly tell Redcloak what he wants to know if he knew it, but can't because he doesn't.

 Redcloak later admits that he is now convinced O-Chul does not know anything.

 A recent strip subverts it beautifully, with Lawful Good Roy deciding to use Chaotic EvilHeroic Comedic Sociopath Belkar as live bait to "guide" the giant sandworm they used as an impromptu transportation method.
-Belkar starts off Calling The Hero Out, then breaks into laughter, claims he almost managed to go through that with a straight face, and tells them to "dangle (him) away".
+Belkar starts off with this trope, then breaks into laughter, claims he almost managed to go through that with a straight face, and tells them to "dangle (him) away".